-- Make Closer Connections – Advocates work individually on cases but as a Peer Coordinator you’ll be working with multiple volunteers and CASA staff.
+- Make Closer Connections – CASA Volunteers work individually on cases but as a Peer Coordinator you’ll be working with multiple volunteers and CASA staff.

 - Learn and Develop Your Coaching Skills – The role of the Peer Coordinator isn’t to have all the answers, but to help volunteers find their own right answers.

 - Harness People Power – Use your time, energy, and skill to support a program that thrives on volunteerism.
 With enough volunteer involvement, funding limitations won’t be an issue!

 To learn more about the Peer Coordinator Model, how to be a Peer Coordinator or to connect with one of current Peer Coordinators, please contact Katie Smith at email@example.com.